 All course content is subject to change.
 The information is intended to provide an initial scope of the programme and should not be considered final.
 Content will be updated as details are finalised by Queen's University.

-Credit and assessment information can be found on the Queen's website.
-(Information may be updated).
+This information may change once the programme and syllabus has been confirmed.
 Students undertaking the Institute for credit, MUST complete the programme assessments on time or credit cannot be awarded.